JeppeKlitgaard/ObsidianAnkiBridge/README.md

 1. Install this plugin on Obsidian (__NOTE: NOT YET AVAILABLE THROUGH COMMUNITY PLUGINS WINDOW.
 USE ALTERNATIVE INSTALLATION FOR NOW__)

-    From Obsidian v0.9.8+, you can activate this plugin within Obsidian by doing the following:
+    You can activate this plugin within Obsidian by doing the following:

     - Open Settings > Third-party plugin
     - Make sure Safe mode is off